tomhendra/courses/udemy--learning-to-learn/README.md

 - Better to use habits rather than willpower, which is depletable.
 - Four laws of behaviour change:

-  1. obvious: Is the habit obvious, with roapdmap, clear goal.
+  1. obvious: Is the habit obvious, with roadmap, clear goal.
   2. easy: Is it easy as possible to form this habit?
   3. attractive: Is the outcome attractive to us?
   4. satisfying: Does this habit reward us?